emgrasmeder/about/cv.md

 - Cross validated several multi-label machine learning classifiers using scikit-learn's Pipeline framework
 - Produced training data by finding regex matches to descriptions with highly predictive keywords

-*Women Who Code of Washington DC, Director of Education* 					                       (2015 – present)
+*Women Who Code of Washington DC, Director of Education* 					                       (2015 – 2016)
 - Mentored and coordinated team leaders for 5 language learning teams in the Washington DC chapter of Women Who Code
 - Lead the development of customized curricula and events for the Front End, Android, Ruby, Python, and Algorithms groups
 - Created institutions and norms to encourage the retention and involvement of hundreds of active members